General Camp Questions

 Where do I find my confirmation materials after registering for camp?

-After registering for camp, you will find confirmation materials as an attachment in a confirmation email.
+You will receive confirmation materials as an attachment in a confirmation email within a week of registering.
 Please note that the email address you provide at the time of registration will be used as the main line of communication for any last minute changes or materials needed.
 Nothing will be sent via US Mail unless requested by contacting the main office.
-Please note that there are required forms that need to be completed and MAILED to our camp office.

 When is my full balance due?